Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 > 1. Is the code divided into different layers (e.g., UI, Business Logic, Data Access) following separation of concerns?

-### 8. Reusability
+## 8. Reusability

+### Modularization

-- Modularization: Is the code modular and reusable?
+> 1. Is the code modular and reusable?
 Are there opportunities to refactor repeated logic into reusable methods or classes?

+### Interfaces and Abstractions

-- Interfaces and Abstractions: Are abstractions and interfaces used to decouple dependencies?
+> 1. Are abstractions and interfaces used to decouple dependencies?

 ### 9. Dependency Management